Kaahin/Chat_App_Frontend/README.md

 # Inorder to work you also need Chat_App Backend
 # Testet to work with Android only (so far).

-# Todo: finish registration and login page and connect to backends database
+# Todo: To finish registration and login page and connect to backends database